-I was born in Lewiston, Idaho and raised in Lapwai, on the Nez Perce Reservation.
+I was born in Lewiston, Idaho and raised in Lapwai, Idaho on the Nez Perce Reservation, where I reside today.
 My family lifestyle is one of tradition.
 I was taught to hunt and fish early on, to be a provider.
 I also helped pick berries, dig roots, and harvest the leaves of various shrubs for spiritual and subsistence purposes.
 I was given the belief that my relationship with the natural world is sacred, and I treat it as such.

 My paternal grandpa and my dad sparked the love of the outdoors in me.
-My grandpa was a renowned fisherman, while my dad is a great hunter.
+My grandpa was a renowned fisherman and knowledge keeper, while my dad is a great hunter, statesman, and naturalist.
 Together they taught me what I know about the ways of the rivers and mountains.
 I was given the responsibility of being a warrior for Mother Earth, to speak for her and her children.

-Now I live in Lenore, Idaho, (on the Clearwater River), and have a B.S. in Environmental Science from the University of Idaho.
+I have a B.S. in Environmental Science from the University of Idaho.
 Further, I have a Certificate in Diversity and Stratification, also from the University of Idaho.
-This educational background has complimented my childhood teaching, by formalizing the science behind the spiritual and cultural knowledge of my people and our homelands.
+This educational background has complimented my childhood teaching, as well as my political experience.
+I will strive to share my cultural wisdom and knowledge and 23 years of environmental public policy experience to strengthen the Campaign’s vision and help bring our mission to fruition.

 I have served two terms on the Nez Perce Tribe’s Fish & Wildlife Commission, and one term on the Nez Perce Tribal Executive Committee (NPTEC), the tribe’s governing body.
 This policy background has allowed me to understand the inter-governmental relationships that drive natural resources management.
 Further, while serving in these capacities I had the opportunity to research the history and context of the Nez Perce and the Greater Yellowstone Ecosystem.
-I was the primary force in reuniting the Nez Perce Tribe and the Buffalo, retying a sacred relationship back to our Circle.
+It was an honor to support the reunification of the Nez Perce Tribe and the Buffalo, retying a sacred relationship back to our Circle.
+In addition, my managerial and executive experience includes serving as Director of the Nez Perce Tribe’s Water Resources Division, and Executive Director of Confluence Environmental Center located in Portland, Oregon.

-In addition to my work with Buffalo Field Campaign, I have served on numerous nonprofit organizations that compliment my professional experience.
+In addition to my work with Buffalo Field Campaign, I have served on the leadership committees of numerous nonprofit organizations that compliment my professional experience.

 - Friends of the Clearwater, Board Member